 To specify it had blocked 30 accounts on the social media platform and 85 Instagram accounts; collaborating with law enforcement agencies, external experts and firms to prevent interference on its platform before and during the elections.

 The company said in a statement; “We instantly blocked these accounts and are now investigating them in more detail.”
-Most of the Facebook Pages associated with these accounts appear to be either in French or Russian language, whereas the Instagram accounts seem to have most in English with some accounts which were focused on celebrities and others on political debate, it added.
+Most of the Facebook Pages associated with these accounts appear to be either in French or Russian language.
+In contrast, the Instagram accounts seem to have most in English with some accounts which were focused on celebrities and others on political debate, it added.

 A study published last week found that misinformation on social media was spreading at a greater rate than during the run-up to the 2016 presidential vote, which Russia is accused of manipulating through a vast propaganda campaign in favor of Donald Trump, the eventual winner.